se-edu/learningresources/contents/swift/transition-to-swift.md

 - Repeat-While is the equivalent of Do-While in other languages.

 - Switch does not require an explicit break for each case as switch statements in Swift do not fall through the bottom of each case and into the next one by default.
+If you wish for such fall through behaviour, you can use `fallthrough` as shown in the example below.

   ```
   let integerToDescribe = 5